Prashant-Rai7/Fast-Bill/README.md

 # Fast-Bill_Billing-Software
-Fast Bill is a Billing Software with all Required Features in the Billing in Super Market and Malls | Developed by Prashant Rai
+Fast Bill is a Billing Software with all Required Features in the Billing in Super Market and Malls